flaviusb/weird-rpg-notes/concepts.md

   - Equipment - Alchemicals
     - Eg Weapons, Armour, Vehicles, Accoutrements, Tools, Factories, Lockpicks, Paperwork
   - Stunts - The nonexistent Rakshasa Exalted
+- The Infernals are interesting because they were opened up to Charms from the Principles of a number of Yozi.

 Principles connect to/are Shintai.
 Primordial Shintai, Twisted Shintai, Dead Shintai, and Lesser Shintai.